 You have completed treatment, you are thriving in recovery, and you are ready to take on the world.
-And while returning to the “real world” can be exciting, some aspects of it can be daunting.
-For instance, going back to work.
+And while returning to the “real world” can be exciting, some aspects of it can be daunting, like going back to work.

 Before returning to work, ask yourself – is this job going to put my recovery at risk?
 While receiving treatment and overcoming your addiction has changed you, it is important to realize that the outside world has not changed.
 If your work environment was toxic prior to you getting help, it probably still is.
 For example, if you worked at a bar or a restaurant where you were constantly surrounded by alcohol and your coworkers were all heavy drinkers, going back to that job is not in your best interest.